Moonscape is a free and freely downloadable high-definition documentary about the first manned Moon landing.

 2010/07/20: The very first trailer (in Italian) has been published for the 41st anniversary of the Apollo 11 Moon landing.

-Moonscape and Contact Light allows you to experience the landing and the moonwalk through the eyes of the astronauts.
-Photographs that were taken in sequence are assembled into panoramic views; the TV and color film footage is shown in sync with the radio communications and with the photos, allowing you to see rare and unusual details of the historic event from multiple viewpoints and with unprecedented clarity.
+Moonscape allows you to experience the landing and the moonwalk through the eyes of the astronauts.
+Photographs that were taken in sequence are assembled into panoramic views; the TV and color film footage is shown in sync with the radio communications and with the photos, allowing you to see rare and unusual details of the historic event from multiple viewpoints and with unprecedented clarity by using the best available scans and transfers of the original material.

 Most documentaries during the past forty years have used footage whose quality was degraded by multiple analog transfers: Moonscape instead gets as close as possible to the sharpness and richness of the original images.